-Patient Placement and Management:
+Patient Placement and Management (See Appendix A for algorithm):

-Patients who were exposed to laboratory-confirmed COVID-19 patients who are asymptomatic have no restrictions and testing is not recommended (see Appendix A for flowchart).
+- Patients who were exposed to laboratory-confirmed COVID-19 patients who are asymptomatic have no restrictions and testing is not recommended. - Patients who are ill with respiratory symptoms consistent with COVID-19, regardless of known exposure to a confirmed COVID-19 case: - o If patients have mild symptoms that can be managed without hospitalization:

-- However, patients who are asymptomatic and who are laboratory-confirmed for COVID-19 should be on home isolation until 7 days after the date of sample collection of their first COVID-19 positive test (see Appendix A for flowchart). - Patients who are ill with respiratory symptoms consistent with COVID-19, regardless of known exposure to a confirmed COVID-19 case (see Appendix A for flowchart): - o If patients have mild symptoms that can be managed without hospitalization: - Advise patients to stay home until their symptoms have resolved. - Advise patients to monitor for worsening symptoms and to seek further medical care if warranted.
-Advise patients to call your office prior to coming to your medical office. - Advise patients that were not tested, have pending laboratory results or were positive for COVID-19 to return to work 7 days after symptom onset.
-If symptom onset is unknown or unclear, isolation precautions can be discontinued 24 hours after resolution of fever (without the use of fever-reducing medications) with improvement of cough and/or shortness of breath. - o If patients have severe illness that requires hospitalization: - Place a patient with known or suspected COVID-19 in a single room with the door closed.
+- Advise patients to stay home until their symptoms have resolved and isolate per above (See Duration of Transmission-base Precautions or Home Isolation on page 3). - Advise patients to monitor for worsening symptoms and to seek further medical care if warranted.
+Advise patients to call your office prior to coming to your medical office. - Contact Solano Public Health at 707-784-8001 (work hours) or 707-784-8005 (off hours) for outpatients in Tier 1 above for testing at the Public Health Laboratory. - Consider testing through a commercial laboratory for outpatients in Tier 2. - o If patients have severe illness that requires hospitalization: - Place a patient with known or suspected COVID-19 in a single room with the door closed.
 The patient should have a dedicated bathroom. - AllRs should be reserved for patients who will be undergoing aerosol-generating procedures. - Healthcare facilities may consider designating an entire unit to care for known or suspected COVID-19 patients, with dedicated HCPs (i.e. HCPs are assigned to care for these patients during their shift).
 When there is a shortage of surgical masks or respirators, facilities can consider having HCPs continue to wear same surgical mask/respirator and eye protection (i.e., extended use) but remove gloves and gown (if used).
 Eye protection and surgical mask/respirator should be removed if they become damaged or soiled and when leaving the unit.
-Risk of transmission from eye protection and surgical masks during extended use is expected to be very low. - o Patients that were not tested, have pending laboratory results or were positive for COVID-19 should be placed on transmission-based precautions (for hospitalized patients) or on home isolation (for non-hospitalized patients) for 7 days after symptom onset.
-If symptom onset is unknown or unclear, transmission-based precautions or home isolation can be discontinued 24 hours after resolution of fever (without the use of fever-reducing medications) with improvement of cough and/or shortness of breath - Patients that tested negative for COVID-19 can be taken out of transmission-based precautions or home isolation after symptom resolution. - Call Solano Public Health for individuals that meet the priority testing group above for local testing and consider testing through a commercial laboratory for other individuals. - If patients test positive for COVID-19 AND they meet the criteria for prioritized testing above, notify Solano Public Health at 707-784-8001 (work hours) or 707-784-8005 (off hours).
+Risk of transmission from eye protection and surgical masks during extended use is expected to be very low. - Specimens can be sent to Solano Public Health Laboratory for testing. - If patients test positive for COVID-19 AND they meet the criteria for prioritized testing above, notify Solano Public Health at 707-784-8001 (work hours) or 707-784-8005 (off hours).
 Otherwise, report to Solano Public Health per usual reporting protocol.